 2. Who attends Tallgrass Film Festival?

 Tallgrass attracts diverse audiences ranging from people who have never attended a film festival to people passionate about watching movies, critiquing movies or making movies.
-Annual attendance has reached as many as 16,000 patrons attending at least one film screening during the festival’s five days (Wednesday through Sunday).
+Annual attendance has reached as many as 16,000 patrons attending at least one film screening during the festival.
+More than 100 visiting filmmakers associated with the films being screened will be in Wichita to talk with audiences and industry peers.

 A man answers questions during a Q&A Session during Tallgrass Film Festival

-3. What’s new at Tallgrass Film Festival for 2022?
+3. What’s new at Tallgrass Film Festival for 2024?

 Grab the Popcorn at Tallgrass Film Festival